-- Slack – Brings all your communication and collaboration together in one place (great for working with your team, assistants, or freelancers).
+- Slack – The ultimate tool — all your communication and collaboration together in one place (great for working with your team, assistants, or freelancers).
 Slack is incredibly intuitive and easy to use, has a free version, and integrates with just about everything.
-It’s real-time messaging, archiving and search for modern teams.
+Use this link to get $100.00 in free credit.

 - Evernote – A no-brainer.
 Use Evernote everywhere, all the time.
 The more you use it, the more you’ll understand its power.
 These days, I can’t imagine working without Evernote.
 Make sure in addition to the standard desktop version you have the, mobile app, and most importantly, the web clipper.